Burwood/JLH_Automation/Readme.md

 # Getting Started with Automation

-The goal of this project is to enable consultants who aren't focused on DevOps a quick path to leveraging automation tools in thier projects.
+The goal of this project is to enable consultants who aren't focused on DevOps a quick path to leveraging automation tools in their projects.

-Terraform will be used to provision resources, and Ansible will be used to install and configure software on those resources.  ~~Terraform is available for Windows, so if you only plan on automating provisioning, skip everything below, download Terraform from here: https://www.terraform.io/downloads.html and jump over to the [example project](https://github.com/Burwood/JLH_Automation/tree/master/Example_Project).~~ Note: pass is used for secrets management in this project and is only available for Linux.
-I will rewrite the example with HashiCorp Vault once I figure it out.
+Terraform will be used to provision resources.
+Ansible will be used to install and configure software on those resources.
+Pass will be used to securely store usernames, passwords, and other sensitive data.

+> Both Terraform and Ansible were chosen because they are agent-less and do not require a central management server to be deployed in the customer's environment.
+Pass was chosen because it is super simple, can be quickly built and destroyed, and the secrets can be contained on the client's network if needed.

+> Terraform is available for Windows, but Ansible and Pass are not.
+I started working on a guide for using Terraform in Windows but the solutions for protecting usernames and passwords were either much more complex, poorly maintained, or had to be licensed.
+It would also mean that the modularity of code snippets would be client OS restricted.
+Plus, Ansible is so much better at configuration management than Terraform that I decided to scrap the whole idea.
+If you are new to Linux, feel free to reach out.
+I would be happy to help as it can be a bit frustrating at first.

 Useful links:\
 Install WSL docs: https://docs.microsoft.com/en-us/windows/wsl/install-win10 \